Gutters can make for some amazing garden planters. Here is a tutorial from the website nestinstyle.com.

 When you live in a climate like Juneau, Alaska, gardening sometimes needs to be creative.
 The soil has little organic material and it’s cold, lots of shade.
 Slugs and wildlife abound.
 Such is the plight of Suzanne Forsling.

 Only one side of her house received much sunshine and the yard was small.
 But her desire to grow kept nagging at her until she came up with a solution.
 One May morning, inspiration arrived.
-Rain gutters!
+A rain gutter!

 She put rain gutters, on the sunny side of the house in rows along the wood siding, where all the heat, sun and protection from damage is best, where she grows lettuce, swiss chard, radishes and other veggies.
-Read the rest of her story via juneauempire.com
+Read the rest of her story and step-by-step instructions via juneauempire.com